DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/INQUIRIES-REPORTS/Services Management.md

 # Services Management

-Services are setup for Residential Care services facilities, Retirement Villages, or community/disability service organisations.
+Services are set up for Residential Care facilities, Retirement Villages, or community/disability service organisations.

 ### Creating a new service type

-**Navigate to: Care services \> Setup\> Service \> Service Types**
+**Navigate to: Care services > Setup> Service > Service Types**

-1. Click on \<New\> to add a new service type.
+1. Click on <New> to add a new service type.
 2. Enter a unique code and description of that service type
 3. Funded – tick if the service is government funded
 4. Allow partners – tick if partners are admitted to the same place, eg. Tick for independent living where more than one person may reside in the same accommodation place
-5. Legal entity for payment advice logo – if using payment advices select which legal entity logo is to be used for this service type
+5. Legal entity for payment advice logo – if using payment advice select which legal entity logo is to be used for this service type

 ### Creating a new care type

-**Navigate to: Care services \> Setup\> Service \> All services**
+**Navigate to: Care services > Setup> Service > All services**

-1. Click on \<New\> to add a new care type.
+1. Click on <New> to add a new care type.
 2. Enter a unique code and description of that care type
 3. Funded – Set to Yes if this care type receives government funding
 4. Subsidy/Events required – Set to yes if events such as ACAR forms are required to be generated